IPCC-AR7-WG1/ar7-wg1-ch99-template/README.md

 ### General Rules

-- **One figure per folder**
-  Do not combine multiple figures in a single directory.

 - **Do NOT store large data files**
-  The `data/` folder must contain **metadata only** (e.g. `.yml`, schema files, small samples).
+  - Do NOT store large datasets in GitHub.
 Large datasets must be stored in external long-term storage and referenced via links.

-- **Reproducibility first**
-  All scripts or notebooks required to generate the figure must be placed in `code/`.

-- **Clear attribution**
-  Every figure folder must include a `CITATION.cff` file to ensure proper authorship and citation tracking.
+  - For the Final Government Draft (FGD) stage, `data/` folder should contain **only metadata** (in YAML).

 ## Folder Naming Conventions